It’s summer! And the best way to keep freshly scented is with our selection of the best citrus fragrances.

 Pomelo can be harsh and off-putting, but not in this 2015 release.
 It’s sunny and full of blissful life.
 The addictive kind you want to experience again and again.

-The Calabrian manadarin is smooth and super-realistic, maintaining the invigorating vibe, with notes of orange blossom from Morocco, rose essence from Bulgaria and mint from China enhancing the freshness.
+The Calabrian manadarin is smooth and super-realistic, maintaining an invigorating vibe, with notes of orange blossom from Morocco, rose essence from Bulgaria and mint from China enhancing the freshness.

 The vetiver from Haiti in the drydown has subtle grassiness.